efoster9/interactive-web/unit-3-advanced-dom/U3LA2.1/U3LA2.1.md

 ---
-description: How can I store and manipulate data to later be used in various ways throughout my website?
+description: How can you add functionality to an array of similar interactive components such as a button?
 ---

-# U2LA3: Javascript Essentials: Variables to Arrow Functions
+# U3LA2.1: Javascript Essentials: Variables to Arrow Functions

 ### Teacher Notes & Overview